Knowledge Quest’s Time Trek Maps Collection for PC

 History is one subject that I’ve thoroughly enjoyed learning more about alongside the boys over the past few years.
 One component that I felt I had little knowledge of from my youth is the related subject of geography.
-So I am constantly striving to include geography in our social studies for the boys.
+So, I am constantly striving to include geography in our social studies for the boys.

 Knowledge Quest has provided some wonderful map collections that we’ve tapped into over the years of homeschooling.
-Now they are taking it up a notch for select time periods of history with Time Maps.
+Now they are taking it up a notch for select time periods of history with Time Trek.

-Units Available in the Time Maps Collection:
+Units Available in the Time Trek Collection:

 Ancient China